-Honolulu Federal Credit Union (HFCU) was chartered on December 3, 1936 as a financial cooperative for U.S. Federal Employees employed in Honolulu.
+HOCU was chartered on December 3, 1936 as a financial cooperative for U.S. Federal Employees employed in Honolulu.
 It was the

 fifth credit union formed in what was then the Territory of Hawaii.
-Today, HFCU has more than 15,000 members with assets of over $231 million, served by 40 employees at four branches.
+Today, HOCU has more than 15,000 members with more than $240 million

+in assets, served by 40 employees at four branches.

-The credit union was chartered as a not-for-profit cooperative, owned and operated for the benefit of its members.
+The credit union was chartered as a not-for-profit cooperative, owned by and operated for the benefit of its members.
 While what a credit

 union does is similar to what a bank does (both make loans and accept deposits), it is why we do it and how we do it that make us